String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

-\paragraph{On the edge} Finally, we look at the most extreme possibility, i.e. \be \sum_i w_i=2\max_i (w_i)-2\ . \ee In this case, the formula \eqref{4ptf-even} needs to be interpreted correctly.
-Indeed, $X_\emptyset=0$ in this case and thus the formula is seemingly nonsensical.
+In this case, the formula \eqref{4ptf-even} needs to be interpreted correctly.
+Indeed, $X_\emptyset=0$ (as follows again directly from the definition, see \cite[Section 2.2]{Dei:2021yom} for the discussion of this special case) and thus the formula is seemingly nonsensical.
 It was explained in \cite{Dei:2021yom} how to understand the formula.
-Essentially, $X_\emptyset=0$ forces the generalized crossratio of the unflowed correlator to be pinned at $c=z$.
+Essentially, $X_\emptyset=0$ forces the generalized cross-ratio of the unflowed correlator to be pinned at $c=z$.
 One then needs to pick the correct critical behaviour of eq.~\eqref{eq:x to z singular behaviour} to cancel the $X_\emptyset$ prefactor.
 In fact, for the edge case, the following formula was derived in \cite{Dei:2021yom}:

 where $f_{(1,1,1,1)}(z)$ is defined as the limit of the unflowed correlator as $x$ approaches $z$ as in eq.~\eqref{eq:x to z singular behaviour}.